dkaslovsky/ElasticBatch/README.md

 5.687833070755005  # the oldest message was inserted ~5.69 seconds ago
 ```
-This information can be used to periodically check the elapsed insert time of the oldest message and force a flush if it exceeds a desired threshold.
+This information can be used to periodically check the elapsed time of the oldest message and force a flush if it exceeds a desired threshold.

 ### Automatic Elasticsearch Metadata Fields

-An `ElasticBuffer` instance can be initialized with kwargs corresponding to callable functions to insert [Elasticsearch metadata](https://www.elastic.co/guide/en/elasticsearch/reference/current/mapping-fields.html) fields to each message inserted into the buffer:
+An `ElasticBuffer` instance can be initialized with kwargs corresponding to callable functions to add [Elasticsearch metadata](https://www.elastic.co/guide/en/elasticsearch/reference/current/mapping-fields.html) fields to each message added to the buffer:
 ```
 >>> def my_index_func(doc): return 'my-index'
 >>> def my_id_func(doc): return sum(doc.values())